Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

-See also Further Information.
+See also: Section 11, Further Information.

 This chapter should be read in conjunction with the following government guidance:

-Care of Unaccompanied Migrant Children and Child Victims of Modern Slavery: Statutory Guidance for Local Authorities, November 2017 - this guidance sets out the steps which local authorities should take to plan for the provision of support for Looked After Children who are unaccompanied asylum seeking children, unaccompanied migrant children or child victims of modern slavery including trafficking.
+Care of Unaccompanied Migrant Children and Child Victims of Modern Slavery: Statutory Guidance for Local Authorities, November 2017 - which sets out the steps local authorities should take to plan for the provision of support for Looked After Children who are unaccompanied asylum seeking children (UASC), unaccompanied migrant children or child victims of modern slavery including trafficking.
 Elements of this guidance will also be relevant for the care of looked after UK nationals who may also be child victims of modern slavery.
 It does not provide detailed guidance on steps that local authorities should take, in partnership with other agencies, to identify and protect child victims of modern slavery, including trafficking, before they become looked after.
 This is described in practice guidance: Safeguarding Children who May have Been Trafficked.

 The cohort of unaccompanied migrant children and child victims of modern slavery includes a wide range of children in a variety of circumstances that a local authority will need to be aware of in order to ensure that the child receives appropriate legal advice and support.
 Some will have been trafficked or persecuted and may have witnessed or been subject to horrific acts of violence.
 Other migrant children may have been sent in search of a better life, or may have been brought to the UK for private fostering and subsequently exploited or abandoned when the arrangement fails.